 The bike comes pretty much assembled; if you’re even a basic Ikea warrior, you shouldn’t be afraid of assembling it yourself.
 Be aware of the adjustable feet, however.
 Mine took a bit of wrestling to move initially.

 Do be aware that the bike is very heavy.
-Unless you’re Hafþór Björnsson I’d recommend at least getting it to the right level.
+Unless you’re Hafþór Björnsson I’d recommend getting the delivery people move it to the right level of your building.
 It does have wheels on the front, so once the bubble-wrap is removed it’s a lot easier to shuffle around.

 If you are going to self-assemble, look out for the small black screws for the tablet (display); mine were taped to a reddish piece of packaging around the mount (on the bike).
 I nearly threw them away by accident.
 There’s also a Velcro strap that, depending on the height you set the handlebars, you may want to use to make absolutely sure that the monitor cable doesn’t rub on the flywheel.